-Deputy Head of the Admissions Committee, Acting Rector of V. N. Karazin Kharkiv National University of the professional exam in BIOLOGY for admission to study to obtain a Master's degree in the speciality 091 Biology and biochemistry Educational and professional program "BIOLOGY"
+Deputy Head of the Admissions Committee, Vicerector for scientific and pedagogical work of V. N. Karazin Kharkiv National University of the professional exam in BIOLOGY for admission to study to obtain a Master's degree in the specialty E1 Biology and biochemistry Educational and professional program "BIOLOGY"

-\Oleksandr HOLOVKO
+Oleksandr HOLOVKO